 ● Quality control through sampling after mass production

-● Control of trim lines in steel parts (important part of quality control)
+● Control of trim lines in steel parts (an essential part of quality control)

 ● Control of finishing allowance in cast iron parts